Gurnick Academy of Medical Arts is a private nursing school in California with around 400 employees and over 2,000 students.

 Gurnick Academy realized they needed a more robust disaster recovery system that offered an automated, daily cloud-to-cloud backup solution to integrate with G Suite.
 Also important was the ability to restore a snapshot of data with one click, which would greatly reduce administration time in recovering from a ransomware infection.

 After reviewing several products, the school decided that Spinbackup Ransomware Protection solution was the best option as it allows restoration of the entire G Suite account from a specific time.
 Spinbackup uses version control to enable administrators to backup the exact version of files from a day and time of their choice.
-Even if the whole network has been encrypted, files can still be restored by selecting a backup that was taken prior to infection.
+Even if the entire network has been encrypted, files can still be restored by selecting a backup that was taken prior to Ransomware infection.

-Spinbackup also provides an email blacklist feature that can be very useful when recovering from a malware attack.
+Spinbackup also provides an email blacklist feature that can be very useful when recovering from a Ransomware attack.
 Malware is often spread via email and if an email containing malware is restored from backup, it could re-infect the system.
 Using Spinbackup, administrators can block unwanted emails from being restored so they do not pose any more risk.

 2. Insider Threats Detection